chafey/dicom-parser-rs/DESIGN.md

   to see if it is a sequence and if so, parse it fully.
 It is good to implement this case ASAP as it tends to impact the rest of the design.

-* The variability associated with parsing the value field of an attribute is independent of parsing DataSets and attribute Tag/VR/Length.
+* The variability associated with parsing the value field of an Attribute is independent of parsing DataSets and Attribute Tag/VR/Length.
 Initially they seem similar since the code for parsing a DataSet and Attribute is used when parsing the value field (e.g. sequences).
 Intially I implemented DataSet and Attribute Parsing behind the same trait/interface that I used